MakeSchool-Tutorials/Core-Data-Tutorial/P04-Saving-Data/content.md

 }
 ```

 Try building and launching the app.
 It should behave exactly as it did at the beginning of this tutorial.
-Although we're _saving_ the data, we're not _fetching_ it properly, so the saved data won't be displayed.
+Although we've successfully **implemented saving data,**, we're not _fetching_ it properly, so the saved data won't be displayed.
 Let's get that rolling in the next chapter.

 # Now Commit